manyaverma11/SVM-Optimization/README.md

 ### 4. **Convergence Graph**
    - For the fold with the highest accuracy, a **convergence graph** is generated.
 This graph tracks the **accuracy over 100 iterations** to show how the model improves as it trains.
-   - The graph is saved as an image and is included in the **README.md**.

 ## Results